Pyroblazer/Flutter-2D-game/readme.md

 ### Game Screen
 Game Screen is shown after you press the "Start Game" button
 ![Game Screen](images_demonstration/Game_Screen.jpg)
+A picture of the Game Screen.
+“People” going on a vacation in groups of 15 from the top of the screen and one lone blue bullet which has made 1 of those “People” go social distancing back home on the right of the screen.
+Another group of leftover 6 people almost reached the player’s position on the bottom of the screen.
 ### Game Over
-Game Over is shown when one of the people who were on vacation goes to your position at the bottom of your screen)
+Game Over is shown on the Game Screen when one of the people who were on vacation goes to your position at the bottom of your screen)
 ![Game Over](images_demonstration/Game_Over.jpg)
+Above is a picture of the Game Screen.
+“People” going on a vacation in groups of 15 from the top of the screen, a lone bullet which has convinced some of the people in the 2nd group in the middle, and people from the 1st group successfully gets near the player’s position at the bottom of the screen, resulting in a Game Over.